 * Divide dough into small ball, roll out into thin circle on floured board.
-Place the filling in the centre and cover with another paratha on top.
+Place the filling in the center and cover with another paratha on top.
 Seal the edges well using water.

 * Heat the skillet, fry the paratha until brown spot appears on top, drizzle some oil, flip and cook the other side, apply required oil on this side also.

 * Complete the rest of the dough.
 Cool on rack.
-The paratha can be kept for 2 days if not refrigerate them wrapped with aluminium foil up to 5 days.
+The paratha can be kept refrigerated wrapped with aluminium foil up to 5 days.

 Its So Very Creative

 Making World Cuter Monday

 Just Another Meatless Monday 35

 Sundays At One Food Club

 Show And Tell

 FACEBOOK / YOU TUBE / YOU TUBE / RSS / EMAIL / GOOGLE+ / TWITTER